Part II

 Family mask, image from Pixabay. |

-especially for health care workers who are considered more at risk due to their exposures with infected clients, and surfaces.[29]
+especially for healthcare workers who are considered more at risk due to their exposure with infected clients, and surfaces.[30]

 Environmental controls to prevent infectious diseases